 Lebara are a good deal with cheap international calls, but I would probably go for an O2 SIM.
 O2 has some good bolt ons that give you extras like data, cheap international calls and cheap roaming for an additional monthly fee.

 Topping up is easy at virtually any corner shop, supermarket, petrol station or supermarket; but you can't top up online unless you have a credit or debit card issued in the UK (so make a big top up before you leave the UK if you're planning on roaming in Europe with the SIM).

-The Wiki is a pretty good: http://paygsimwithdata.wikia.com/wiki/Pay_as_you_go_sim_with_data_Wiki almost 8 years ago
+The Wiki is a pretty good: http://paygsimwithdata.wikia.com/wiki/Pay_as_you_go_sim_with_data_Wiki about 8 years ago

 From our experience O2 is the best provider in the UK if you are using a smartphone, due to their data plans (Bonus 500MB when you recharge GBP10 or more and you can purchase another 1GB for GBP9).
 You can also use skype and do tethering with a laptop or tablet.

-Coverage is good through most of UK. over 6 years ago
+Coverage is good through most of UK. almost 7 years ago

 I am a businessman.
 I have to travel USA and UK in every month for business purpose.
 I am using Tsim International Sim Card from last 4 months.I find there services good.
 Even I get free roaming in most of the countries.
 If you are looking for a best SIM card to travel then i suggest you to try Tsim International Sim Card Services.

 I have been living in the UK for a year now.
 From my own personal experience I can say the following: